ninad/ninad.github.io/conversation-patterns.md

 * Provide duration for the meeting
 * Let everyone know who all will be in the meeting

+### Hosting a meeting with group
+* As a host take charge of the meeting and kick off the conversation
+* Make sure all required members are present
+* Set a time limit
+* Set the agenda as a reminder
+* Moderate the meeting it it's going off topic (be polite)

 ### Asking for an update
+* Recommended medium: Email or Chat
-* set the context of what project you're asking an update for
+* Set the context of what project you're asking an update for

 ### Giving an update to a group or 1:1
 * Think about who you are giving an update to